A Day Trip to Can Gio Island

 📍 Can Gio Park

-After a break down by the waterfront, we got back onto our bikes and made the drive straight back to the ferry port in Binh Khanh.
+After a breakdown by the waterfront, we got back onto our bikes and made the drive straight back to the ferry port in Binh Khanh.
 The drive from Can Gio park to the ferry port took around 1.5hrs and then a further hour back into the centre of Saigon.

-A route for exploring Can Gio
+A Route for a Day Trip to Can Gio

 ⏰ We left Saigon at around 9am and returned around 6pm.
-This is a full day trip.
+This is a full-day trip.

 💰 9k return ferry ride + 70k entrance to the monkey forest + 30k for lunch + 70k on gas for the day.

 ✍ For more motorbiking day trips from Saigon, check out my complete guide to motorbiking in Vietnam.

 Can Gio is such a great day trip to take from Saigon, with ferry rides, forests, monkeys and beaches!
 Grab some friends and go!

 Like this post?
 Pin it for later!